-Sources: Biden on Clinton's Secretary of State list
+Biden rules out being a potential Clinton secretary of state

 This is part of the transition discussion and does not reflect any final decision.

-Asked about the possibility, sources close to Biden said this is the first that they had heard of it.
+Asked about the possibility earlier Friday, sources close to Biden said this is the first that they had heard of it.

 Biden has been aggressively campaigning for Clinton, but he has frequently said he is interested in moving to a new chapter of his life beyond his career in government.